sdman135/Anime_Score_Predictor---Project-3/README.md

 * I then played around with training models (Linear,Logistic,Ridge, Lasso and Knn Regressions)

-Total # of Scores against Total # of Members of a Anime
+Total # of Scores against Total # of Members of an Anime
 ![](images/membersvscored_by_reg.png)

-Rank against Score of a Anime
+Rank against Score of an Anime
 ![](images/rankvscore_reg.png)